Annieeeee11/rust-notes/src/bin/22-serde/serde.md

 Talking about serde ->

+- converts a string into struct data -- json data into struct.

+- convert struct to string => serialization
+- comvert string to struct =>  deserialization

-- its a popular serialization and deserialization framework in Rust.
+- its a popular serialization and deserialization framework/library in Rust.
 - It provides a way to convert Rust data structures into different formats (serialization) and vice versa (deserialization).
 - The most common use cases involve working with formats like JSON, YAML, TOML, and others.